GregValiant/GV-PostProcessors/prusa-orca-bambu scripts/README.md

 As each post-processor runs it will open a command window and you will be asked for your input.
 The scripts attempt to catch typos, but you need to be careful.

+2/25/2025  Added the Display Layer and ET script.

 -----------------------------------------------------------------------------
 **Add Layer Numbers:**
 2/14/2025  My test model is 50mm tall.
 When I slice at 0.2 layer height and 0.2 initial layer height and with "Generate Support Material" turned off, it is 250 layers.
 That's what I expect and what "Add Layer Numbers" comes up with.
 If I turn "Generate Support Material" on - it is 470 layers in Prusa, 379 layers in Orca, and 350 layers in Bambu.
 Go figure.
 The script will make the adjustment when supports are enabled or disabled.
 The layer numbering in the gcode will match the slicer preview.